 - Reboot the phone and even remove the battery if possible.

 - Uninstall all previous versions of the app or apps with the same resemblance currently installed on your device.

 - Remove the SD card, and also do not connect your device to a PC while you install the apk.

-- Free up some space, uninstall unnecessary apps.
+- Free up some space, and uninstall unnecessary apps.

 Note & Conclusion: If the above post couldn’t solve the problem, then you need some coding in Android SDK to check